svenakela/testcafewrapper/README.md

 - Run the server with `npm run start`
 - Make a test request to the server:

-    curl -v -w '@curl_time.txt' --header 'Content-Type: application/json' --data '{"personId":"197001016666"}'  http://localhost:5000/cypress/v1/run/test
+    curl -v -w '@curl_time.txt' --header 'Content-Type: application/json' --data '{"personId":"197001016666"}'  http://localhost:5000/cafe/v1/run/test

-- Make your own specs, store them under `cypress/integration` and request them with `http://localhost/cypress/v1/run/{your-spec-name-here}`
+- Make your own specs, store them under `./tests/` and request them with `http://localhost/cafe/v1/run/{your-spec-name-here}`

 ### Request Interaction

-Tests can cache a JSON value with the task function `cache`.
+Tests can cache a JSON value with the function `cache`.
 The value cached will automatically be added to the response that is sent back to the http client.

-     cy.task('cache', '{"testReturnValue":"Will be added to the response"}')
+     // TODO EXAMPLE

-Tests can log to Node.js logger by invoking `task('log')``
+Tests can log to Node.js logger

-     cy.task('log', 'Log me to the server log')
+     // TODO EXAMPLE